nylas-samples/python-email-read/README.md

 This sample will show you to easily read your email with the Nylas Python SDK.

-You can follow along step-by-step in our blog post ["How to Read Emails with the Nylas Python SDK"](https://www.nylas.com/blog/how-to-read-email-inbox-data-with-nylas-python-sdk/).

 ## Setup

 ### System dependencies